New York attacker linked to IS, 'radicalised domestically'

 One Argentine, a German and three Belgians, were among the at least 11 wounded.

-President Donald Trump, facing what appears to be the worst jihadist-inspired attack of his less than one year in office, denounced the culprit as "deranged" and announced a stepping-up of his "extreme vetting program" for foreign travelers.
+President Donald Trump, facing what appears to be the worst militant-inspired attack of his less than one year in office, denounced the culprit as "deranged" and announced a stepping-up of his "extreme vetting program" for foreign travellers.

 UZBEK LINK